RobinMillford/GopherNotebook/README.md

 ## ⚙️ How to use Notebooks
 1. **Create a Notebook**: Think of a 'Notebook' as a specific digital brain for a specific task (e.g., "Q3 Financial Analysis" or "Legal Case File A").
 2. **Upload Documents**: Click into the Notebook and drag/drop your PDFs, Word Docs, or text files.
 The Go backend will chunk and embed them locally.
-3. **Add your LLM Key**: Click "LLM Settings" on the left sidebar.
-Choose your provider (OpenAI, Gemini, Anthropic), put in your API key, and select the model (e.g., `gpt-4o`).
-Your API Key is **never** saved to a server—it is stored exclusively in your local browser storage per session.
+3. **Configure your LLM**: Click **LLM Settings** in the left sidebar.
+   - Pick a **provider** (OpenAI, Gemini, Anthropic, Groq, or OpenRouter) using the pill buttons.
+   - Paste your **API key** — the app will auto-fetch the current available models from that provider immediately.
+   - **Search and select a model** from the live list using the search bar.
+   - Your API key is **never** sent to our servers — it lives exclusively in your local browser storage.
 4. **Ask Questions**: Ask anything!
-The engine will retrieve the most statistically relevant semantic passages across all documents in that notebook, cross-reference them, and generate a highly accurate, cited response.
+The engine retrieves the most semantically relevant passages from your documents, cross-references them, and generates a cited response streamed back in real-time.

 ---

 ## 🛡 Security & Privacy
 GopherNotebook is designed for paranoid operation environments.
 - **Data Ingestion**: Your files are chunked and vectorized locally.
 Weaviate and the embedding process have no access to the internet.
+- **API Keys**: Keys are stored in your browser's `localStorage` only.
+They are sent directly to the LLM provider per-request via your browser — the GopherNotebook backend never stores or logs them.
-- **Provider Passthrough**: We use `langchain-go` to connect entirely statelessly to OpenAI/Gemini/Anthropic.
-API limits, safety protocols, and privacy policies rest entirely within your configured vendor parameters without man-in-the-middle tracking.
+- **Provider Passthrough**: We use `langchain-go` to connect entirely statelessly to LLM providers.
+API limits, safety protocols, and privacy policies rest entirely within your configured vendor parameters.

 ---

+## 📋 Changelog

+### Latest Updates
+- **Groq support**: Full streaming chat via Groq's ultra-fast inference API (Llama 3.3, Gemma 2, Mixtral).
+- **OpenRouter support**: Access 300+ models from a single API key with live model discovery.
+- **Live model fetching**: All 5 providers now fetch real-time model lists when you enter your API key — no more stale hardcoded lists.
+- **Redesigned LLM Settings UI**: Card-based model picker with clear selection highlighting, provider pills, API key show/hide toggle, and a live active-config summary footer.
+- **Model search**: Filter models instantly by name or ID directly inside the settings panel.
+- **Persistent settings**: API key, provider, and model selection are auto-saved to browser storage on dialog close.
+- **Startup reliability**: `start.sh` now frees ports 8090 and 3000 before launching to prevent address-in-use crashes on restart.
+- **Hydration fix**: Added `suppressHydrationWarning` to resolve React hydration mismatch caused by browser extensions (e.g. LanguageTool).

+---

 ## 🤝 Contributing
 Contributions are actively welcomed!
-Whether it is adding new document parsers to the Golang core, implementing new UI features in Tailwind, or optimizing the Docker infrastructure.
+Whether it is adding new document parsers to the Golang core, implementing new UI features, or optimizing the Docker infrastructure.
 1. Fork the Project
 2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
 3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the Branch (`git origin feature/AmazingFeature`)
+4. Push to the Branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

 ---